 Giving Your Child Up for Adoption as an Atheist

-As a woman facing an unplanned pregnancy, it’s likely that you’re under a good deal of stress.
+As a woman facing an unplanned pregnancy, you are likely under a good deal of stress.
 It’s understandable.
 Pregnancy is a life-changing event, and experiencing it before you are ready can induce anxiety about what the next step may be.
 Our first piece of advice to you, if you find yourself in this situation, is to breathe.
 You are not the first woman to experience an unplanned pregnancy, nor will you be the last.

 This may seem obvious, but the first step in placing your child for adoption is to decide that you do indeed wish to do so.
-When you’re still processing your options, it can be tempting to take advice from friends, family members, or even the baby’s father, but the truth is that you’re the only one who knows what’s right for you and your child.
-If, however, you want to talk through your situation with a licensed professional, you are always more than welcome to speak with a social worker at 1-800-ADOPTION.
+Adoption is a significant decision, and it’s important to take the time to ensure it is the best option for you and your baby.
+When you’re still processing your options, you can take advice from friends, family members, or even the baby’s father.
+But the truth, at the end of the day, is that you’re the only one who knows what’s right for you and your child.
+In determining if adoption is right for you, it can be helpful to talk through your situation with a licensed professional.
+You are always more than welcome to speak with a social worker at 1-800-ADOPTION.

 That’s right — you get to choose your child’s adoptive family.
 If it’s important to you that they are also atheist or unattached to a certain religion, that’s something that your adoption specialist can help you to find.
 You can also determine other ideal qualities in an adoptive family — where they live, if they already have other kids, etc. — to help you and your adoption specialist know exactly what you’re looking for.

-After you’ve met and selected the adoptive family for your child, it’s time to begin to form a relationship with them.
+After you’ve selected the adoptive family for your child, it’s time to begin to form a relationship with them.
 We always recommend some degree of communication, or openness, in an adoption situation whenever possible.
+It may come as a surprise to you, but more than 90 percent of domestic infant adoptions today are at least semi-open.
+This means the adoptive family will be prepared for some form of communication and relationship.
 Not only will you benefit from knowing your child is safe, happy and healthy, but your child will know the same of you — and they’ll be able to ask you any questions they will inevitably have as the years pass.

 Like all pregnant women, you’ll need to come up with a birthing plan — how you want to deliver, whether you want pain medication and more.
 As a woman considering adoption, however, you’ll have some additional factors to consider.
 Do you want the adoptive family in the room?
 Do you want to spend time alone with your baby?
 Do you want to nurse your baby?
 Your adoption specialist will help you to outline every detail ahead of time so that the day goes exactly according to your preferences.